keduba/my_test/content/post/why-machine-learning/index.md

 When you've found one area, come back here.
 There'll be another post waiting for you.

 *Abbreviations I used.*

 * EE: Electrical Engineering
-* JAMB: Joint Admissions and Matriculations Board (Nigeria's educations office that sets exams for entry into the Universities.
+* JAMB: Joint Admissions and Matriculations Board (Nigeria's Educations Directorate that sets and administers entry examinations into the Universities.
 * ML: Machine Learning
 * DL: Deep Learning
 * NN: Neural Networks